haydenmai/haydenmai/README.md

 # Welcome! 🖐️
-Thanks for visitng my GitHub!
+Thanks for stopping by my GitHub account!

-I am currently a student focusing on economics and computer science at Simon Fraser University.
-Usually, my semester mainly consists of economics, computer science, and often statistics.
-With a wide range of topics I can choose from, I find it to be very refreshing to study new and old ideas every semester!
+## About Me
+I am currently studying economics (mostly econometrics) and computer science at Simon Fraser University (SFU).
+I have recently been spending most of my free time tinkering with microcontrollers, while incidentally learning new computer system topics at the same time.

 ## 🔨 Work in progress
 -  [Controllable Plane using Pi Pico & ExpressLRS](https://github.com/haydenmai/pico-plane.git)